Skip to content

 • 1x small rubber square that break out to 4x small rubber feet

-OLED is sensitive to pressure, do NOT push down on the very thin glass as it will crack thereby making the OLED non-functional
+OLED is sensitive to pressure, do NOT push down on the very thin glass as it will crack and become non-functional

 Take bottom part of the case, insert the RPI4 into the bottom case at an angle, you will need to flex the other side ever so slightly to get it to slot in.